Expanding the Adoption of Multiple Measures Assessment and Building the Research Base

 Field Engagement and Scaling

-CAPR is working intensively with two states to build their capacity to adopt and scale MMA placement systems.
+CAPR is working intensively with Arkansas and Texas to build their capacity to adopt and scale MMA placement systems.
 Researchers are also studying how these systems can be implemented given the widespread adoption of reforms, such as corequisite remediation and math pathways, that require different types of MMA criteria and information for placement.
 CAPR is also conducting implementation, cost, and descriptive research in the two states to provide the latest information on the affordability of different designs; document the best implementation practices in a diverse set of state and college contexts; and provide descriptive data analyses to further the field’s understanding of the relationship between placement systems and student outcomes.

 Knowledge Building